 Previously a journalist at NYT.
 I specialize in fintech, healthcare tech, and B2B SaaS.
 Also have experience in helping clients build content strategies.

-Adding photos to your projects makes your portfolio more visually appealing.
+Why it’s important: Adding photos to your projects makes your portfolio more visually appealing.
 If a photo from your project doesn't upload automatically, you should upload one manually.
+Photos go a long way in amplifying the professionalism and legitimacy of your portfolio page.

 It's also important to keep text previews clean and concise.
-You can either show the first few sentences of your project or write a one-or two-sentence summary of the clips.
-Stick to one method to keep your portfolio consistent.
+You can either show the first few sentences of your project or, our suggested option, write a one-or two-sentence summary of the clips.
+Whichever method you choose, stick to one or the other to keep your portfolio consistent.

-In fact, to be considered for a contributor to receive an opportunity through Contently, you'll need to add skills and topics to any existing projects as well.
+In fact, for a freelancer to be considered for an opportunity through Contently, you'll need to add skills and topics to any existing projects as well.
 Although you can list each skill or topic once, the more the skill or topic is listed, the higher you are ranked for that particular skill or topic.

 If your skill or topic isn't listed in the drop-down menu, you can fill out this form to request that we add it to the list.
 In the meantime, please use your best judgment to pick a related skill or topics that is already listed.

-Take some time to go through your portfolio while keeping these suggestions in mind because your portfolio is your chance to make a strong first impression that could lead to client work.
+Take some time to go through your portfolio while keeping these suggestions in mind.
+Your portfolio is your chance to make a strong first impression that could lead to client work!